 Once you have completed your paperwork and product selection, it’s time for the exciting stuff!
 Next, you need to build your website.

-Be cautious about complying with the terms of service as well as community policy to ensure you’re selling and advertising products within the boundaries set by the platform.
+Even beyond these big players, you need to be cautious about complying with the terms of service as well as community policy to ensure you’re selling and advertising products within the boundaries set by the platform.

 You will also need to find a trustworthy credit card payment processor, which can get tricky for CBD products as this industry’s payment gateway landscape is ever changing.